 Can I import a manuscript I wrote elsewhere?

 Yes.
-PubliWrite gives you two ways to import a manuscript created outside the platform.
+PubliWrite gives you different ways to import a manuscript created outside the platform.

 Which import option should I choose?